 - An unencumbered RN license in the state in which the student will practice A BSN degree from an institution that is regionally accredited and is accredited by CCNE or CNEA.

 - An M.S.N. degree from an accredited institution as outlined above.

 Step 1) Complete the Graduate school application.

 Step 2) Submit department materials.
-Documents can be uploaded through “Manage Supporting Documents” in the Graduate Application section or mailed to the Department of Educational Leadership, Policy and Technology Studies, College of Education, Box 870302, Tuscaloosa, AL 35487 or emailed to Laura Ballard.
+Documents can be uploaded through “Manage Supporting Documents” in the Graduate Application section or mailed to the Department of Educational Leadership, Policy and Technology Studies, College of Education, Box 870302, Tuscaloosa, AL 35487.
+You many also email to Laura Ballard or Shannon Cason.

 - Nurse Educator Admission Form

 - Three letters of recommendation

 - Sample of your academic writing (Such as an academic paper presented in a previous graduate course that demonstrates your knowledge of an area, powers of organization, command of language, and communication skills.)

 There are no conditional admissions to the Nurse Education program; all applicants must have a GPA of 3.0 or better.